DefectDojo-Inc/Documentation/proprietary_plugins/02_pro/smart_upload.md

 #### API Endpoint

-THe smart upload API endpoint is very similar to other import endpoints available in Defectdojo.
+The smart upload API endpoint is very similar to other import endpoints available in DefectDojo.
 The difference here is that only a few fields are required:

 ```
 curl -X 'POST' \